Samvatsara: Vedic Yearly Calendar

-Similarly, there is a distinction between solar months and lunar months.
-A solar month is defined by the time it takes for the Sun to transit through a zodiac sign, which is approximately 30 days.
-The Sun typically enters a new zodiac sign in the middle of each Gregorian month.
-For example, the Sun enters Aries on the 15th of April, followed by Taurus on the 15th of May, and so on for the rest of the signs.
-Whereas, lunar months are based on Moon's cycle through new Moon to new Moon (Amanta) or full Moon to full Moon (Purnimanta), which is tough in general practices.
+The Sun typically enters each zodiac sign around the middle of the Gregorian month.
+For example, it always moves into Aries on April 14th or 15th, followed by Taurus on May 14th or 15th, and so on for the remaining signs.
+In contrast, lunar months are based on the Moon's cycle, either from new Moon to new Moon (Amanta) or full Moon to full Moon (Purnimanta).

 1.Prabhava | 13.Pramathi | 25.Khara | 37.Sobhakrutu | 49.Rakshasa |